Luke100000/runpod-worker-ollama/README.md

 # Runpod serverless runner for ollama

+A fork of SvenBrnn's worker, but pulling models automatically on demand.

 ## How to use

 Start a runpod serverless with the docker container ``svenbrnn/runpod-ollama:latest``.
 Models are pulled automatically on-demand when requested in the API payload.